-Anecdotal evidence supports this "policy-sensitivity" hypothesis of corporate political engagement.
-For example, a 2013 survey by PwC found that U.S. CEOs were more worried about policy uncertainty than about any other type of uncertainty, and at the same time, aggregate corporate political contributions reached the highest levels ever recorded during the 2013-2014 U.S. congressional election cycle.
-Similarly, the health care industry has faced significant policy uncertainty in recent years (Koijen, Philipson, and Uhlig (2016)), and at the same time, the industry's political contributions have increased at an unprecedented rate.
-However, the existing literature on political connections has largely focused on more direct forms of rent extraction (such as securing government contracts or bailout protection) to explain corporate political involvement.
-Hence, apart from anecdotal evidence such as the vignettes above, little is currently known about whether firms' sensitivity to policy
+Why do corporations give money to politicians?
+While the existing literature has proposed various forms of "direct" rent extraction (e.g. bailouts, government contracts, access to financing) to explain corporate political involvement, anecdotal evidence suggests that firms' uncertainty about future government policies plays a first-order role in explaining corporate political contributions.
+For example, a 2013 survey by PwC found that U.S. CEOs were more worried about policy-related uncertainty than about any other type of uncertainty, while at the same time, aggregate corporate political contributions reached the highest levels ever recorded.
+As a second example, the health care industry has faced unprecedented policy uncertainty in recent years, and the industry's political contributions have increased at an unprecedented rate during the same period.
+However, outside of anecdotal examples such as the ones listed above, there is currently little research on the question of how a firm's sensitivity to policy uncertainty affects its political activities and subsequent operating decisions and performance.